willkjackson/templating-engine-plugin/docs/tutorials/jte-primitives/1-prerequisites.md

 This lab continues to build upon our knowledge of the Jenkins Templating Engine so first completing the [Basics Learning Lab](../jte-the-basics/index.md) would be very helpful.

-In this lab we will assume you're using the same pipeline configuration repository used during The Basics lab and that it is already configured as a Library Source in the Global Governance Tier.
+In this lab we will assume you're using the same Pipeline Configuration repository used during The Basics lab and that it is already configured as a Library Source in the Global Governance Tier.

 ### Remove the Global Governance Tier's Pipeline Configuration